-Officially, an Instant Pot is a brand of electric pressure cooker--that is, a standalone unit with a built-in heater that doesn't require a stove to function.
+Officially, an Instant Pot is a brand of electric pressure cooker--that is, a standalone unit with a built-in heating element.
 You just switch it on, select the setting you want, and it cooks the food.
 It can also be programmed to cook for a certain amount of time and shut itself off, or switch over to "Keep Warm."

 Unofficially, and because of its huge popularity, "Instant Pot" has become a generic term for any electric pressure cooker.

 What makes the instant pot/electric pressure cooker innovative?
 Mostly marketing--it's marketed like a slow cooker that cooks really fast.
 (It even looks like a slow cooker.)
 And unlike traditional slow cookers, an instant pot has the ability to sear--no more browning on the stove before plopping food into the cooker.

 If you've ever used a stovetop pressure cooker, you'll know that this is nothing new--all pressure cookers can sear food, then be pressurized to finish cooking it quickly.

-But in addition to this, most electric pressure cookers have extra functions.
+But in addition to this, most electric pressure cookers have other functions.
 Some advertise 6-in-1 capabilities, while some offer as many as 14.
-These include pressure cooker, slow cooker, soup maker, rice cooker, browning, warming, a yogurt maker, and more.
-Some models (like this Instant Pot 10-in1) even offer a sous vide function that holds the pot at a precise temperature for sous vide cooking--and unlike some of the other functions, it actually works really well.
-(The only drawback is the small size of the cooking vessel, which limits how much food you can sous vide at a time.) instant pot vs. pressure cooker
+These include pressure cooker, slow cooker, soup maker, rice cooker, browning, warming, yogurt maker, and more.
+Some models (like this Instant Pot 10-in1) even offer a sous vide function that holds the pot at a precise temperature for sous vide cooking.

 Remember, Instant Pot is a brand name.
 There are dozens (maybe hundreds) of brands of "instant pots" on the market, and they're all slightly different.
 You really have to do your homework to make sure the one you buy has the features you want.
 For example, if you want the sous vide feature, be sure you buy one that has it, because not all of them do.